Antarpreet/agentic-workflow-mcp/Readme.md

 5. Add Config for the MCP Server as follows:

     - Adjust the default config in `config.json` as needed.
 The config settings are detailed further below.
+There are example configurations in the `config_examples` folder.
+You can use them as a reference to create your own configuration.
     - Copy the server folder to the user folder. (`C:\Users\<username>\agentic-workflow-mcp` on Windows or `~/agentic-workflow-mcp` on Linux/MacOS).
+This will make it easier to access the server files across different projects.
+You can do this by running the following commands in your terminal:

         Windows: